dret/webconcepts/concepts/oauth-parameter/refresh_token.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/oauth-parameter/refresh_token"
 title:         "OAuth Parameter: refresh_token"
+concept-name:  OAuth Parameter
+concept-value: refresh_token
 description: "The refresh token, which can be used to obtain new access tokens using the same authorization grant."
 ---